 2. A person gathering signatures for an initiative, referendum, or to call a constitutional convention must be a resident, as provided in 1-1-215, MCA, of the state of Montana, and may not be paid anything of value based on the number of signatures gathered.

 3. Only registered voters may sign ballot issue petitions, and they must sign their name substantially the same way as they did on their voter registration card.

 4. No one may knowingly sign a petition for the same ballot measure more than once or sign another person's name to a petition.
 Anyone who does so may be fined or sentenced to jail time.

 5. You may post petitions on the Internet for people to view and/or print off.
 The posting must include a statement that the petition format may not be modified.

 6. Each sheet or section of up to 25 sheets of a petition must include an Affidavit of Signature Gatherer from the signature gatherer who was present at the time each elector signed the petition.

-8. County election administrators must send all certified petitions (other than for initiative referenda) to the Secretary of State's Office so that they are received by 5 p.m. on July 18, 2014.
+8. County election administrators are required to send all certified petitions (other than for initiative referenda) to the Secretary of State's Office so that they are received by 5 p.m. on July 15, 2016.

 9. The Secretary of State's Office tallies the signatures and determines if they are sufficient to qualify the issue for placement on the ballot.